 Try These Healthy Eating Tips

-Eat Whole Foods — Whole food choices pack in good-for-you nutrients and can help keep you feeling satisfied much longer than processed foods.
+Eat Whole Foods — Whole food choices pack in good-for-you nutrients and can help keep you feeling satisfied longer since they often contain more fiber.

 Balance Calories and Carbs — Most people should get between 45-65 percent of their daily calories from carbs.1 Make sure your carbs come from healthy sources like fruits, vegetables, whole grains, milk, yogurt, and nuts and seeds.